Accessibility Evaluation

 Outcome: Failed

-Findings: Text is shown in the video on page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-….
+Findings: Text is shown in the video on page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future.
 A voiceover or audio description does not read these texts.
 As a result, people who cannot see the screen will miss the texts when they play the video.
 Make sure that the texts shown in the video are present in an audio track of the video by providing an audio description (for example by adding a voice-over).

-This problem also occurs in the videos on pages colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021.
+This problem also occurs in the videos on pages https://colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021.

 1.3 Adaptable